jsoma/hexagon-grids-for-adobe-illustrator/README.md

 I'm using this to build hex-based cartograms in D3, because it seems nice to have control over my shapes!
 If you'd like to do the same, **save your file as an SVG**.

+> See a demo of this technique [right here](http://jsoma.github.io/hex-grids-for-adobe-illustrator).

 Maybe you have a CSV file full of data to associate with each group of hexagons?
 Make sure you have a column that matches with your **layer names**.
 In this case, `state` is the same as the layer name.

 ```